BlueAndi/Pixelix/.github/ISSUE_TEMPLATE/custom.md

 ---
 name: Custom issue template
-about: Describe this issue template's purpose here.
+about: If the others not applicable, use this one to describe your issue.
-title: ''
+title: "[Issue]"
 labels: ''
 assignees: ''